mitul-kalariya/scrapping-webs/README.md

 #### Environment Setup

 - Create a Virtual Environment using Python3 and activate the environment.
-- Create a Virtual Environment using Python3 and activate the environment.
 - `python3 -m venv venv`
 - `source venv/bin/activate`